 Requirements: Must have access to the internet and provide an email address at registration.
 Must know how to use a web browser and how to send and receive email.

-Continuing education: This class can be used to fill the “Pick one: Woodland, Wetland, or Prairie Ecology” requirement for the Woodland Stewardship Program.
+Continuing education: This class can be used to fill the “Pick one: Woodland, Wetland, or Prairie Ecology” requirement for the Natural Areas Conservation Training Program.

 Schedule and Location

 Registration closes 11:59 p.m., Tuesday, November 27, 2018

 BY PHONE: 630-719-2468 (or to be waitlisted, M-F, 9:00 a.m. to 4:00 p.m.)